Components of Romantic Relationships: The 5 C’s.

 When people attempt to remedy a struggling relationship, some engage in “behavior modification” therapies, also known as CBT (cognitive behavior therapy).
 Here, professionals advise couples to modify behaviors to be more accommodating to the other person to “listen” and to “respect” the other’s needs.

 To draw a simple analogy, someone without a sense of humor is unlikely to be a successful stand up comic.
-You can give an unfunny person scripted jokes, but humans have an innate sense for authenticity — if the comic doesn’t understand why a given joke may be funny, it won’t be delivered in a manner that “clicks” with the audience.
+You can give an unfunny person scripted jokes, but humans have an innate sense for authenticity.
+If the comic doesn’t understand why a given joke may be funny, it won’t be delivered in a manner that “clicks” with the audience.
 And the problem perpetuates with failure: Recovering from a failed “joke” is not cured by moving onto the next joke in the script.

 If instead, the “comedian-in-training” is given sufficient background on a topic, where they can learn about the subtle, possibly paradoxical nuances of a familiar experience, they will then realize what is actually funny about the topic, making it more likely they can deliver an authentic-sounding monologue.

-A similar paradigm is needed for entering into and maintaining romantic relationships: One must begin with at least a basic understanding of certain core principles about people —themselves as well as their partner.
-While much of human history has been invested into the complex and imprecise discover of the mysterious human condition, there are some basic principles that are common to romantic relationships that most people can relate to: The Five C’s.
-Communication, Commitment, Compassion, Compatibility, and Chemistry.
+While much of history has been invested into the complex and imprecise understanding of the human condition, my research finds there are five elemental principles common to romantic relationships.
+Hence, the Five C’s: Communication, Commitment, Compassion, Compatibility, and Chemistry.
 These basic tenets combine with other personality traits that shape personality profiles, which then influence behaviors, which are ultimately expressed in actions (statements and deeds).

 How people compartmentalize the different modules of their relationship within a cognitive framework reveals models by which better relationships are formed.
 If we can understand that, we can then extrapolate each component and consider applying certain heuristics appropriately for optimal outcomes.